 - (1) Committee Members: - (a) Number of appointees: One representative shall be appointed to represent each classis of the federation, along with one alternate per classis. - (b) Means of appointment: - i.
 Each classis shall appoint an elder or minister to serve as their representative. - ii.
-Until the committee's Chairman-coordinator is appointed at a synod meeting, any committee member may be elected by the committee to serve as chairman pro-tem. - (c) Term of appointment: - i.
+Until the committee's Chairman-coordinator is appointed at a synod meeting, any committee member may be elected by the committee to serve as chairman pro-tem.7 - (c) Term of appointment: - i.
 The term of service for committee members shall be three years. - ii.
-Each committee member shall be eligible to serve up to three terms. - (2) Chairman of committee: - (a) Means of appointment: - i.
-Each classis is encouraged to nominate a minister of the Word for the position of Chairman-coordinator of the Synodical Missions Committee. - ii.
-From the pool of nominees synod shall elect a Chairman-coordinator for the Synodical Missions Committee. - (b) Term of appointment: - i.
-The term of Missions Committee Chairman-coordinator shall be the period between the meeting of two consecutive synods following the synod meeting at which he is appointed. - ii.
-Missions Committee Chairman-coordinators shall be eligible to serve up to three terms.
+Each committee member shall be eligible to serve up to three terms. - (4) Chairman of committee:

-&lt;sup>20 This provision is included since, as recommended, the committee would be authorized by synod and the positions filled by subsequent Classes before the fulltime coordinator could be nominated and chosen by a subsequent synod.
+7 This provision is included since, as recommended, the committee would be authorized by synod and the positions filled by subsequent Classes before the fulltime coordinator could be nominated and chosen by a subsequent synod.